DiCindio Law LLC | April 15, 2023 | Criminal Defense

 For instance, what types of amenities do you need?
 Are there sewage systems available?
 Do you have access to electricity?
 Can you get fresh water nearby?
 These are all critical questions that need answering before committing yourself fully to this lifestyle choice.

-Steps To Take If You Want To Live in an RV
+Steps To Take If You Want To Live in an RV in Pennsylvania

-Living in an RV can be a great way to experience the beauty of nature while still enjoying some of the comforts of home.
+Living in an RV in Pennsylvania can be a great way to experience the beauty of nature while still enjoying some of the comforts of home.
 But before you start living life on the road, there are a few things you should consider when it comes to finding and setting up your perfect camper home.

 Check with your local zoning ordinances or homeowner’s association to find out what types of dwellings are allowed where you plan to stay.
 If living in an RV isn’t allowed, consider purchasing land in areas where it is permitted or look into mobile home parks that allow RVs.